What's on this site?

 History

-The initial project was a result of a Staffordshire Educational initiative to promote the use of the Internet and collecting weather data.
+The initial project that led to this website was a result of a Staffordshire Educational initiative to promote the use of the Internet and collecting weather data.
 It used to be know as the Staffordshire School Weather Data Site.
-Grateful thanks go to Kate Russell of QLS for her support in this project.
+Grateful thanks go to Kate Russell (formerly of QLS) for her support in this project.